iPhone 17 Pro vs iPhone 16 Pro: Is it worth the upgrade?

 Is the iPhone 17 Pro worth the upgrade?
 I compared it against the 16 Pro to find out

-Should you upgrade to the iPhone 17 Pro – or is the 16 Pro good enough?
+Should you upgrade to the iPhone 17 Pro, or stick with the previous model?

-It’s a big week for Apple.
-Last night, the tech giant unveiled four new iPhones, including the iPhone 17, iPhone 17 Pro, iPhone 17 Pro Max and a new ultra-thin iPhone Air, alongside some new AirPods and a suite of new Apple Wastches.
+Apple has just unveiled four new iPhones, including the iPhone 17, iPhone 17 Pro, iPhone 17 Pro Max and a new ultra-thin iPhone Air, alongside some new AirPods and a suite of new Apple Watches.

 On the inside, the iPhone 17 Pro runs on the faster A19 Pro chip, with Apple claiming more consistent performance and longer battery life.
 The camera system has also had an overhaul.
 It now boasts a new 48MP telephoto lens for an 8x optical zoom, which is the longest ever.

 But how different is the iPhone 17 Pro compared to the iPhone 16 Pro, and is it worth the upgrade?
-I’m still waiting on my review samples, but I’ve gone deep into the product specs to see how the two phones compare.
+I’ve gone deep into the product specs to see how the two phones compare.

 Alex Lee is a technology critic with years of experience covering Apple news and reviews, from the brand’s Airtags to the best refurbished iPhone deals.